 Riding a bike down a big hill with the wind in your hair.
 Lying on your back and watching clouds morph.
 Ice-cream in a cone.
 Holding hands and skipping.
 Getting really, really dirty.
 Sleep overs.
 Walking with bare feet in mud.
 A beach holiday.
 Seeing your best friend every day.

 If you put your mind to it for long enough you’ll find all sorts of little gems will start to emerge.
 These are the seeds of pleasure.
 These simply joys can completely change the tone of a day.
 As they are remembered and nurtured they can be revived to reconstruct the present.
 Press yourself to keep looking until you get a list of at least 20 things.
 This is the first stage of resetting the thermostat – recall the territory.
 And then begin to let the associated feelings re-emerge.

 Reach back into teenage and early adulthood for more pleasure samples.

 Getting up to see the sun rise.
 Driving though enormous puddles after a storm.
 Kissing.
 Having your favourite song come on the radio.
 Bonfires.
 Being recognised for something you’d done really well.
 Saving up and going travelling.
 Being creative and making things.
 Reading for fun.

-As you take the time to surface more and more you’ll strike upon experiences that you can absolutely reinvigorate in the here and now.
-When we’re kids we’re just naturally oriented to run to the things we love but as grown ups it’s becomes more ingrained in us to follow a routine that’s built around work.
+As you stretch yourself to surface more and more, you’ll strike upon experiences that you can easily resurrect.
+When we’re kids we’re naturally oriented to choose the things we love, but as grown ups it’s becomes more ingrained in us to follow a routine that’s built around work.
 So to reinvent pleasure in a big way it can be useful to schedule it in to the routine.
-That means allocate a time and put it into the diary/calendar as if it were a job.
-Just until we properly remember that it’s ok to prioritise the stuff that makes us feel really good.
+That means allocate a time and put it into the diary as if it were a job.
+Just until we properly remember and get a good feel for prioritising the stuff that makes us feel really good.